 - How to (re)select a UE-to-Network Relay UE.

-- How to perform communication path switch between a direct Uu path and an indirect Uu path via a UE-to-Network Relay UE, or between two indirect Uu paths via different UE-to-Network Relay UEs.
-And how to guarantee service continuity during these communication path switch procedures.

 NOTE: Support of non-unicast mode communication (i.e. one-to-many communication/broadcast or multicast) between network and UE-to-Network Relay UE and between UE-to-Network Relay and Remote UE(s) depends on the result of FS_5MBS work.

 Next change

-5.6 Key Issue #6: Support direct communication path switching between PC5 and Uu
+5.6 Key Issue #6: Support communication path switching between PC5 and Uu

 5.6.1 General description

 This key issue addresses how to enhance the 5GS to support direct communication path switching (when needed) from 5GC Uu path to PC5 (ProSe) path or vice versa for both commercial and public safety services.
+It will look at both a direct Uu path and an indirect Uu path via a UE-to-Network Relay UE, or between two indirect Uu paths via different UE-to-Network Relay UEs.

 When studying the above aspect, the following needs to be considered: